Local Attractions

 Fundy Tidal Interpretive Centre

 Visit the Fundy Tidal Interpretive Centre to learn about the world-famous tidal bore while spending time outdoors and taking in some East Hants history.
-While you’re there, watch the tidal bore from the observation deck.
-The bore in Maitland occurs approximately three hours after low tide at Burntcoat Head Park.
-It is easy to see low tide at the park, the tidal bore in Maitland, and return to the park to see high tide.
+While you’re there, watch the tidal bore from the observation deck, which occurs approximately 4 hours after low tide at Burntcoat Head Park.
+It is easy to see low tide at the park, the tidal bore in Maitland, and then return to the park to see high tide.

 Walton Lighthouse